-Phil’s talk from last year’s campaign, ‘Recipe for a Healthy Marriage’, is also available for your use.
+And Phil’s talk from the 2019 campaign, ‘Recipe for a Healthy Marriage’, is also available for your use.

 Phil Steer is married, with three grown-up children.
 He lives with his wife Ali and daughter in Romford, east London, and works with numbers in the London insurance market.
 He is the author of As a Child: God’s Call to Littleness – which was serialised by BRF in their prayer and spirituality journal, Quiet Spaces.